Kajillionaire: Plot

 Old Dolio's parents try to initiate a threesome with Melanie, but she reacts badly.
 They are interrupted by Old Dolio, who is heartbroken to hear her mother call Melanie "hon" and offers her mother the entire travel insurance money to do the same to her.

 Old Dolio's mother refuses, but Melanie accepts Old Dolio's offer and takes her to her apartment.
-Rather than simply call Old Dolio "hon", Melanie offers a "full-service" treatment fulfilling emotional needs that Old Dolio's parents failed to meet.
+Rather than simply call her "hon", Melanie offers a "full-service" treatment, fulfilling emotional needs that Old Dolio's parents failed to meet.

 Old Dolio's parents turn up at Melanie's apartment, telling Old Dolio they love and miss her and giving her 17 birthday presents, promising the 18th one (though she is 26) at dinner the next night.
-Old Dolio and Melanie attend the dinner even though they suspect it is another scam.
-At the restaurant, Old Dolio's parents give her a necklace and swear they will change.
+She and Melanie show up to the restaurant, although they suspect it is another scam.

+Old Dolio's parents give her a necklace and swear they will change.
 They return to Melanie's apartment and tuck Old Dolio into bed.
-Melanie, who has hidden the insurance money in her fuse box, tells Old Dolio that if her parents have stolen the money they are monsters and do not love her, while Old Dolio says if the money is still there, it is proof her parents have changed.
+Melanie, who has hidden the insurance money in her fuse box, tells her that if her parents steal the money they are monsters and do not love her; Old Dolio says if the money is still there, it is proof her parents have changed.
 She also comes up with a third possibility: that her parents will have left behind $525, her share of the cash, signifying that they love her but will never ever be able to offer her anything more.
 To Melanie and Old Dolio's surprise, the cash is all there.

 The next morning, Melanie and Old Dolio awaken to find that Melanie has been robbed; all removable objects and furnishings, including the cash in the fuse box, are gone.
 The only things left are Old Dolio's 17 presents.
 Realizing they are refundable, Old Dolio and Melanie take them to be returned.

-The total refund is $485.05, until Melanie realizes they forgot to return Old Dolio's necklace, bringing the total to $525, Old Dolio's share of the insurance money.
+The total refund is $485.05, until Melanie realizes they forgot to return the necklace, bringing the total to $525, Old Dolio's share of the insurance money.
 Old Dolio and Melanie kiss in the store.

 Cast

 Production

-In March 2018, it was announced Miranda July would write and direct the film, with Brad Pitt and Youree Henley producing, under their Plan B Entertainment and Annapurna Pictures banners, respectively.
+In March 2018, it was announced Miranda July would write and direct the film, with Jeremy Kleiner and Dede Gardner producing for Plan B Entertainment, as well as Youree Henley and Annapurna Pictures.
 The same month, Evan Rachel Wood, Richard Jenkins, Debra Winger and Gina Rodriguez joined the cast.
 In June 2018, Mark Ivanir joined the cast.
 Principal photography began in May 2018.

+Music

+Emile Mosseri composed the soundtrack, which includes a track with Angel Olsen covering Bobby Vinton's "Mr Lonely".